Aiven-Open/klaw-docs/docs/docs/HowTo/kafka-cluster-migration/tenant-config.md

     Order of Kafka Topics promotion environments

-    Define a set of environments in order for the promotion of a Kafka topic.
+    Define a set of environments in order to promote a Kafka topic.
 Ex: \[\"DEV\", \"TST\"\].
 Make sure this environment already exists under Environments (Kafka)